Annual Report 2022

 Care for the Whole Child

-Our annual Swiss fundraiser raised about CHF 46,700.
+Our annual Swiss fundraiser raised about CHF 56,000.
 This is the primary single fund-raising event of Rainbows4children.
-This is much-reduced from previous years as it was an online event, due to the Covid-19 pandemic.
+This is much-reduced from previous years following two years as an online event.

 The charity shop in Stade, Germany (sales of second-hand clothes and household items) closed, but they have kept their German registered foundation active to enable German taxpayers to make donations through them and benefit from tax deductions.